 Today, SUVs and crossovers dominate the new-car market.
 Yet nearly 38 years ago, Pathfinder's ambition to conquer both city streets and remote trails was a provocative demonstration of the brand's efforts to thrill and innovate.

-Like the iconic Hardbody pickup truck and many other legendary Nissan modelsOpens in a new tab, the original Pathfinder was designed in California by Nissan Design International, Inc. (now known as Nissan Design America).Opens in a new tab.
+Like the iconic Hardbody pickup truck and many other legendary Nissan models , the original Pathfinder was designed in California by Nissan Design International, Inc. (now known as Nissan Design America).

 In fact, the first Pathfinder shared many of its mechanical components with the Hardbody and its "D21" mechanical platform.
 The model pictured here has a 3.0-liter V6 engine and part-time four-wheel drive.
 Underneath the surface, double-wishbone front and multi-link rear suspension contributed to capable performance on almost any surface.